GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only difference between a FA [finite automata] and a TM [Turing machine] is that the TM, unlike the FA, has paper and pencil.
-Think about it.
-It tells you something about the power of writing.
+> ### It's fun to sit at a terminal and let the code flow.
+It sounds strange, but it just comes out my brain; once I'm started, I don't have to think about it.
 >
-> ~ *Manuel Blum*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts